Skip to Main Content

 Lists out any other relevant requirements on data management, sharing and security issues, e.g. any funder requirements or existing policies in data aspects.

-You should include a summary, or at least acknowledge the requirement and provide a reference to the policy, e.g. a hyperlink or include a full version in an annex to this plan.
+You should include a summary, or at least acknowledge the requirement and provide a reference to the policy, e.g. a hyperlink or include a full version in an annex to the plan.

 • Example of Related Policies: